CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Resource-Diagnostics-Using-cl-resource-query.md

 {{%notice note%}}

-On a switch with a [Spectrum ASIC](https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1), the `cl-resource-query` command shows the number of TCAM entries used by the different types of ACL resources.
+On a switch with a {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1" text="Spectrum ASIC">}}, the `cl-resource-query` command shows the number of TCAM entries used by the different types of ACL resources.

 {{%/notice%}}

 {{%notice note%}}

 Ingress ACL and Egress ACL entries show the counts in single wide (*not* double-wide).
-For information about ACL entries, see [Estimate the Number of ACL Rules](../../System-Configuration/Netfilter-ACLs/).
+For information about ACL entries, see {{<link url="Netfilter-ACLs#estimate-the-number-of-rules" text="Estimate the Number of ACL Rules">}}.

 {{%/notice%}}